 There are two ways to fill in a tax return – either fill in the tax return form yourself (with free assistance from ATO if needed), or pay a small fee to an agent to do it for you.
 This is completely up to you.
 I’d actually say most people use agents, and I’ve heard about people messing it up themselves, expecting to get $3000 back in tax and they end up OWING money.
 But many agents overcharge to take advantage of naive backpackers, so make sure you shop around.

 Personally, I filed my tax return myself and found it really easy.
 Assistance is always available if you do run into problems, and it actually gives you an estimate before you file it officially so if it looks like you’re going to mess it up you can re-do it.

 It took one week to receive my money, although it can take a lot longer!

-The other good news is – you probably have some superannuation to claim back too!
+The good news is – even if you don’t get any tax back, you probably have some superannuation to claim back!
 This is like a pension, similar to the national insurance in the UK or 401k in the USA, except none of your pay goes into it – your company will actually pay it ON TOP of your wage!
 It’s essentially free money, but don’t look at your pay slips and get too excited just yet.
-You can only claim around 65% back – the government keeps your other 35% as you’re not actually a resident.
+The government now taxes 65% of this so you won’t see a huge chunk of it.
 Some people actually moan about this.
 The fact we can even claim this at all blows my mind, though.
-FREE money. (the proposed plans are also going to ruin this – they want to tax 95% of your super!
-I’ll keep the page updated with progress on this)
+FREE money.

 The most important thing